Banana production in Ecuador: Chemical waste and impacts on human health

+Social impacts

+An assessment of the sustainability of the banana industry in Ecuador was carried out in 2020 by University of California, Davis.
+This assessment looked at both the environmental and the social impacts of the large scale banana agriculture in Ecuador.
+The study found that in regions where bananas are primarily produced, the average lifespan and child nutrition levels are higher than other regions, suggesting that the success of the banana industry is having some positive social impacts.
+Despite the success of the banana industry in Ecuador, the assessment found that there has been only a negligible change (between a -2% and a 3% decrease) in rural poverty in banana producing provinces between 2001 and 2010, suggesting that the wealth created by the exportation of bananas is not making it to the hands of rural agricultural laborers.
+Additionally, banana monocultures like those present in Ecuador have a high risk of propagating disease and blight, similar to the spread of the Panama Disease and subsequent death of the Gros Michel strain of Banana in the 1950's.

+Attempted solutions

 A framework known as the Corporate Social Responsibility (CSR) programme has been introduced to address the above issues but its effectiveness has been seriously questioned.
 Hence, an alternative suggestion made by FAO to address the issues of environmental effects is to evolve a "Health, Safety & Environment Programme" for the whole banana industry, based on trade union proposals, building common priorities and strategies with other stakeholders and implementing concerted strategies to make progressive changes to improve the seriously deteriorated situation facing workers.

+Child labor

 Exposure to toxic pesticides is a threat to all workers including children as young as 8 years of age.
 According to the Human Rights Watch, Ecuador has 'violated its duty to respect, protect, and promote workers' rights to organize, as required by the International Covenant on Civil and Political Rights, the ILO Convention concerning Freedom of Association and Protection of the Right to Organise, and the ILO Convention concerning the Right to Organise and Collective Bargaining.

 In 2013, the U.S. Department of Labor reported that 2.7% of children aged 5 to 14 are working children and that 71% of them continue to be engaged in child labor in the agricultural sector, namely in the production of bananas.
 In December 2014 and as far as Ecuador is concerned, bananas are mentioned in the List of Goods Produced by Child Labor or Forced Labor.